 666 5th Ave.

 7B Horseshoe Bar

 This spot goes by three names: “ The Horseshoe Bar", “Vazac’s”, and “7B”.
 On the outside it looks like a classic Lower East Side dive bar, because, well, it is.
 But it's got more than that going for it on the inside.
-With a bar that's actually shaped like a horseshoe, its grittiness has also landed it some fame: films like the The Godfather II, Crocodile Dundee, and The Verdict have all shot there.
+With a bar that's actually shaped like a horseshoe, major LES cred and grittiness, this place has also made cameos in major films like the The Godfather II, Crocodile Dundee, and The Verdict.
+Its latest star turn?
+In the incredible, dimension-bending Netflix series, Russian Doll.
 Photo booth photos $5 for two photo strips.

 7B Horseshoe Bar aka Vazacs

 Getting your kids ready to enjoy brunch at The Smith is as easy as “1, 2, cheese!” the restaurant's Midtown, East Village, Lincoln Square, and NoMad locations all have photo booths for you to enjoy, with some located in the basement by the restrooms, and some, like in NoMad, actually in the restroom.

 55 Third Ave.

 Is your face photo-ready thanks to kale and beet smoothies?
 If so, stop by Joe & The Juice to grab some healthy grub and snap a few photos in its photobooth (near the back of the shop).
 This is one of the more spacious jucie/café spots in NYC, so feel free to bring the kids and stay a while.

 67 Spring St. (btwn Crosby & Lafayette St)

 M&M World New York Store